Flipper-Community/flipper-community-wiki/flip-wiki/docs/index.md

-# Welcome to Flip wiki
+# Welcome to the Flipper Community Wiki
 This site contains the unofficial community driven knowledge base for the [Flipper Zero](https://flipperzero.one).

 **Ready to continue onwards?**